 Historical reconstruction was naturally only a part of the rebuilding effort.
 The city needed new urban planning, new streets and new buildings to accommodate the growing numbers of new Varsovians.

 In fact, the sole source of financing was the donations made by the people to the Social Fund for the Rebuilding of the Capital (SFOS).
-Established in 1945, SFOS was the only legitimate state institution to deal with financing the reconstruction effort.
+Established in 1945, the SFOS was the only legitimate state institution involved in financing the reconstruction effort.
 It was dissolved as late as 1965.

-Destroying the Old
+Destroying the old

-Building the new Socialist capital also involved the destruction of the old face of Warsaw, or rather what was left of it.
+Building the new Socialist capital also involved the destruction of the old face of Warsaw – or what was left of it.
 As Jerzy S. Majewski and Tomasz Markiewicz note, the future capital of Poland was conceived of as a model Socialist city in accordance with the ideology imposed by a foreign power.

 The BOS Emergency Services undertook controversial decisions with regard to the demolition of dozens of 19th-century buildings, even those which had already been rebuilt.
 Such decisions were frequently taken in order to prevent the buildings being returned to their rightful private owners.

-But this Communist legal standard, apart from violating the constitutional right of personal property, also gave ground to the future claims made by the pre-war owners and their inheritors.
-Reprivatisation has been gaining momentum in recent years - since 1990 around 3,7 thousand addresses have returned to their pre-war owners (their inheritors or simply those who have acquired the legal rights) and another 2000 is still on the list for reprivatisation.
+This Communist legal standard, apart from violating the constitutional right of personal property, also gave ground to future claims made by the pre-war owners and their inheritors.
+Reprivatisation has been gaining momentum in recent years.
+Since 1990 around nearly 4,000 addresses have returned to their pre-war owners, their inheritors, or simply those who have acquired the legal rights.
+Another 2,000 remain on the list for reprivatisation.

 This process is considered problematic for several reasons – most importantly, as these claims often concern land and buildings of public utility, they pose a threat to Warsaw's social fabric.
 A solution to these issues, rooted deep in the Warsaw's post-war history, has yet to be determined.